 It's been a busy year for Nokia.
 As if the re-release of the nostalgia-fuelled Nokia 3310 wasn't enough, the launch of three brand new mobiles were also announced at MWC 2017 in February.

-First came the Nokia 3 - the brand's budget friendly Snake-less smartphone - quickly followed by the Nokia 6, its most expensive.
+First came the Nokia 3 - the brand's budget friendly Snake-less smartphone - quickly followed by the more premium Nokia 6.
 It's got a sleek metallic build, runs off a bloatware-free Android 7 Nougat and is one of the cheapest 'proper' mobile phones on the market.
+Then followed the cheaper Nokia 5 and most expensive in the range Nokia 8.

 Whether you go for the standard version, or wait for the release of the flashier, higher-specced Arte Black model with its fancy 'piano black' rear casing, TechRadar will help you source the best deal possible.
 Our price comparison tool takes in prices from all the biggest retailers and resellers so that you can be assured the cheapest price - no matter if you need a contract deal or just the handset to team up with a bargain SIM only deal.